ABOUT TEACHING IN CHINA

 ABOUT THE COMPANY DIRECTOR

-I decided to carry out some of my own research and I found three key areas where I believe people were being put off from teaching in China.
+So I decided to carry out some of my own research into the factors deterring people from teaching in China.
+The three key areas I found were:

 A misunderstanding about the actual job requirements required to teach in China

-A daunting visa application process that frequently changes in policies
+A daunting visa application process that often changes and has outdated information on the internet

 WHERE WE ARE DIFFERENT

 We realise that China isn't for everyone.
-It's true 95% of people that go to teach in China absolutely love it and want to stay for a second or even third year but there is always around 5% of people that find themselves not enjoying the experience and wanting to leave.
-Trying to persuade people that are unsure to teach in China just for a small profit isn't in our interest.
-It leaves a bad impression on the applicant and it wastes the time of the school and CEAIE.
-We prefer to be open with each of our applicants about the good and bad parts of working and living in China.
-Before we accept an applicant on our programme we will always schedule an informal interview with an applicant.
-We use this time to discuss life and work in China and help decide if a placement in China would be the right thing for them.
+It's true 95% of people that go to teach in China absolutely love it and want to stay for a second or even third year but there will always be a percentage of applicants that find themselves not enjoying the experience.
+Trying to persuade applicants that become unsure about teaching in China for a small profit isn't in our interest.
+It leaves bad impressions of China on the applicant, damages our reputation as a company, and wastes the time of the school and our partners.
+Instead we will be upfront about the good and bad parts of working and living in China during the initial application stages.